oh-lang/oh/wishlist.md

 # declaring a function that returns other values:
 do_something(X: int, Y: int): [W: int, Z: int]

-# defining a function that returns other values
+# defining a function that returns other values.
+# braces are optional as long as you go to the next line and indent.
 do_something(X: int, Y: int): [W: int, Z: int]
-    # option A:
+{   # option A:
     Z = \\math atan(X, Y)
     W = 123
     # option B:
     [Z: \\math atan(X, Y), W: 123]
+}
 ```

 ```